Why Closing The Sale Techniques Are Dead For Retailers

 If you’ve hung your hat on product knowledge all these years as the main advantage your store has over a competitor - that’s gone.

 Do you want to close a sale?
-You need to develop the skills to first get a customer to let you into their world so you can understand what they are trying to fix, solve or replace.
+You need to develop the skills first to get a customer to let you into their world so you can understand what they are trying to fix, solve, or replace.

-You have to earn their trust, develop it, and not lose it at the very end with some 60s era closing technique.
+You have to earn their trust, develop it, and not lose it at the very end with some 60s-era closing technique.

 In Sum